 There are also plenty of other lots that might interest collectors of racing memorabilia.

 1913 Indian 7hp Model E Combination

-The ‘Spring Stafford Sale’ will take place over two days, in Stafford at the Staffordshire County Showground starting on 21 April at 13:30 BST.
+This ‘Spring Stafford Sale’ took place over two days, in Stafford at the Staffordshire County Showground on 21 April 2018 at 13:30 BST.
 [Details below]